geard8/-week7_mini_projekt/README.md

 - All task done

-### Improvment i wanted to have done if i hade more time.
+### Improvment I wanted to have done if I hade more time.

 - Use officeCurrency for handling currency in Utils.cs UserCreateAsset.
 But officeCurrency was created after UserCreateAsset.